May 6, 2017; Revised September 24, 2019; May 26, 2021

 It is a Step-by-Step Process

-9. In order to get to the Sōtapanna stage, the first step is to make sure that one learns Dhamma and clear up any remaining doubts about those ten types of micchā diṭṭhi.
+9. To get to the Sōtapanna stage, the first step is to make sure that one learns Dhamma and clear up any remaining doubts about those ten types of micchā diṭṭhi.

 - At that point, one’s mind has been cleansed to a stage where one can comprehend deeper Dhamma concepts.
 In particular, the Three Characteristics of Nature (Tilakkhana): anicca, dukkha, anatta.
 This is a deeper micchā diṭṭhi, the second type described in the Maha Cattarisaka Sutta.